Please use our Preparation Guide as a reference for your trip.

 Once you have booked, you will be introduced to your trip manager who will help you prepare for your trip.
 She will be your point of contact until you return from your adventure and is happy to answer all your questions and concerns.
 You’ll receive the forms below, which need to be returned within two weeks of booking your trip:

-In addition to the forms, you’ll need to send copies of your vaccination card and passport.
+In addition to the forms, you’ll need to send copies of your passport.
 Citizens of the United States must have a passport valid for six months beyond their travel dates with at least two blank facing pages.
 If you do not have a passport, please apply now!

 Your trip manager will also need a full copy of your flight itinerary from the airline (complete with flight numbers, departure and arrival times for all flights, and your airline record locators.)
 We suggest you purchase your flights 3-6 months prior to the departure date and share the itinerary prior to purchasing to be sure it lines up with the trip.
 We also suggest booking refundable or changeable flights.